r0bbar/siglab/siglab_py/README.md

 #### Last slice

+Last slice amount is clipped to **remainder** of whatever that needs to add up to DivisiblePosition.amount.
 And also, amount on last slice need be >= min amount specified by exchanges, otherwise that last slice will be skipped.

 Further, a note on entry vs exit: